open-ephys/ephys-course/source/Materials/kitlist.rst

 NeuroKit Contents
 ====================

-A list of equipment provided in the Neurokit (see below for absolute minimum requirements)
+A list of equipment provided in the Neurokit

 .. csv-table:: NeuroKit Contents
    :file: ../_static/tables/dec2021kitlist.csv